XRPLF/xrpl-dev-portal/content/concepts/payment-types/checks.md

 - Flexible check cashes.
 The recipient can redeem the Check for between a minimum and maximum amount.

-### Use Case: Payment Authorization

-**Problem:** To comply with regulations like BSA, KYC, AML, and CFT, financial institutions must provide documentation about the source of funds they receive.
-Such regulations seek to prevent the illicit transfer of funds by requiring institutions to know the source and destination of all payments processed by the institution.
-Because of the nature of the XRP Ledger, anyone could potentially send XRP (and, under the right circumstances, tokens) to an institution's account on the XRP Ledger.
-Dealing with such unwanted payments adds significant cost and time delays to these institutions' compliance departments, including potential fines or penalties.

-**Solution:** Institutions can enable [Deposit Authorization](depositauth.html) on their XRP Ledger accounts by [setting the `asfDepositAuth` flag in an `AccountSet` transaction](accountset.html).
-This makes the account unable to receive Payment transactions.
-Accounts with Deposit Authorization enabled can only receive funds through Escrow, Payment Channels, or Checks.
-Checks are the most straightforward, familiar, and flexible way to transfer funds if Deposit Authorization is enabled.

 ## Check Lifecycle